-Appendix 1: ArcView Theme and Spreadsheet Information and Guidelines
+Appendix 1: ArcView Files and Spreadsheet Information

-Spatial information collected and utilized for spatial analysis during the project was collected and saved as an ArcView project file.
-All shape files images are in NAD83, State Plane CA Zone 5, and units of feet.
-Metadata for the shapfiles is contained in the "metadata" folder on the distribution CD.
+Spatial information collected and utilized for spatial analysis during the project was collected and saved as an ArcView shape files.
+All shape files images are in NAD83, State Plane CA Zone 6, and units of feet.
 The U.S. Army Corps of Engineers - Los Angeles District Regulatory Branch is responsible for distribution of this information.